Instant 3D print pricing: upload your STL, get a price in seconds. No account, no waiting. Try the free estimator →

 3D Printer Repair & Firmware

-Klipper configuration, pressure advance and input shaping, mechanical rebuilds, multi-material systems, and rescuing printers stuck on poor or unsupported vendor firmware.
+Klipper configuration, pressure advance and input shaping, mechanical rebuilds, multi-material systems, enclosed printing in engineering materials (ABS, ASA, nylon, carbon-fibre), and rescuing printers stuck on poor or unsupported vendor firmware.

 Creality K2 · Bambu Lab · Prusa · Ender